Endpoint Syntax

 Function Syntax

-Functions are used for code reusability and maintainability.
+Functions are used for code re usability and maintainability.
 They only exist within the module scope.
 These are the only types of function that can be called from within the module.
 See Functions.Combine()

 coco TokenLedger